| The fiction of a Christian state, which is by

 January), and the resurrection (Easter), resting on the same foundation,

+that is, papal authority.
 Still, notwithstanding the weak reasons for setting

 apart a day of thanksgiving, we have in all States uniformly observed